This country-specific Q&A provides an overview to tax laws and regulations that may occur in Switzerland.

 Does it have taxation of; a) business profits, b) employment income and pensions, c) VAT (or other indirect tax), d) savings income and royalties, e) income from land, f) capital gains, g) stamp and/or capital duties.

 If so, what are the current rates and are they flat or graduated?

 The various tax treaties that Switzerland negotiates broadly follow the principles described in the OECD Model.

 a.
 Taxation of business profits

-In Switzerland, operating income consolidated tax rates (i.e. including Federal Direct Tax, Cantonal and Communal income tax) vary from a canton to another:
+In Switzerland, consolidated income tax rates (i.e. including federal, cantonal and communal income tax) vary from one canton to another, for example:

 - Ticino: 20.67%

 The tax is levied on the basis of the company’s net income, i.e. gross income minus all commercially justified expenses.